 The best way to learn a new skill in the kitchen is to do it yourself.

-With this philosophy in mind, The Advertiser has teamed with TAFESA's Regency International Centre to create a series of hands-on cooking classes, featuring some of the state's best-known chefs and food heroes, as part of Tasting Australia.
+With this philosophy in mind, The Advertiser teamed with TAFESA's Regency International Centre to create a series of hands-on cooking classes, featuring some of the state's best-known chefs and food heroes, as part of Tasting Australia 2017.

-The L Plates classes, part of Regency’s Gastronomic Adventures program, will be over two sessions, morning and afternoon, on Saturday, April 29.
+The L Plates classes, part of Regency’s Gastronomic Adventures program, were run over two sessions, morning and afternoon, on Saturday, April 29.
 Practical and fun, L Plates classes are run with small groups (16 participants) and plenty of time to hone techniques with our amazing team of mentors.

 For enquiries: TAFE SA Hospitality 8348 4446.